Jen Ciesielski Exploring the Towns in Alsace France

 Hiking in Switzerland

-Living in France was a lot harder than living in Switzerland.
+Life as an expat in France was a lot harder than in Switzerland.
 The language barrier was more challenging and the bureaucracy was nothing shy of a nightmare.
-I barely knew how to say “hi” in French.
+I barely knew how to greet someone.
 There was even a brief period where I would constantly mutter, “I hate France.

 But, as I learned more about the culture, my opinion began to change.
 Then, I started speaking French and this is when I saw the biggest difference in myself.
-Not only could I say “hi,” but I could confidently say “my name is” in French.
+Not only could I say “hi,” but I could confidently introduce myself.

 And, within six months, I was completely fluent in French.